 Kids love a snowy day.
 Not only is school canceled but also there’s a good reason to head outside to play.
-Read on for 5 activities for winter snow fun outside and 5 more to keep the boredom at bay when then come back inside.
+Here are 10 fun activities for a Snowy Day–5 activities for winter snow fun outside and 5 more to keep the boredom at bay when then come back inside.

 Outside snowy day activities